-Figure 3: Each panel shows the distribution of point estimates for the human rights latent variable estimates from three competing models.
 The interquartile range is contained within the boxes with the median value at the center line.
-The dashed lines represented the values beyond the interquartile range (these plots do not incorporate uncertainty).
+The dashed lines represented the values beyond the interquartile range (plots do not incorporate uncertainty).
 The model proposed by Cingranelli and Filippov (2018) (left) produces a very similar trend to the constant standard model from Fariss (2014) (middle) because in the Cingranelli and Filippov (2018) model it is not possible to estimate a change over time.
-In the constant standard model there is not a change over time because of the influence of the standards-based variables.
-Because the model proposed by Cingranelli and Filippov (2018) resets the mean estimate for all the countries each year, the mean estimate can never move away from 0.
-This is why the median and interquartile range estimates are so consistent from year to year in the left panel.
-Small changes from year to year are due to new states that enter the dataset in later years.
+In the constant standard model, there is not a change over time because of the influence of the standards-based variables.
+Because the model proposed by Cingranelli and Filippov (2018) resets the mean estimate for all the countries each year, the mean estimate can never move away from zero.
+Small changes year-to-year are due to new states that enter the dataset in the later years.